Lovan (Fluoxetine)

 Primary Uses

-Lovan is used to treat depression, obsessive compulsive disorder (OCD), and premenstrual dysphoric disorder (PMDD).
-It is only available with a doctor’s prescription and is not recommended for children and adolescents under 18 years of age.
+Lovan is primarily used to treat depression, obsessive compulsive disorder (OCD), and premenstrual dysphoric disorder (PMDD).

 How It Works